Brunel University of London, Michael Sterling Building, Wilfred Brown, Uxbridge, UB8 3PH, UK.

 The organising team is fully committed to ensuring equal opportunities and fair treatment for all participants, irrespective of gender, age, marital status, sexual orientation, ethnic background, religion, culture, or disability.
 We are dedicated to providing a welcoming, respectful, and accessible environment for everyone attending HILIGHT 2026 and to complying with all relevant UK and EU legislation on equality, diversity, and inclusion.
 We warmly invite you to join us in March 2026 and contribute to an open, collaborative, and diverse FLIM and photonics community.

-Brunel University London (“BUL”) collects and processes your personal data (name, email, organisation/affiliation, job title and any dietary requirements) for the purpose of administering this event.
+Brunel University of London (“BUL”) collects and processes your personal data (name, email, organisation/affiliation, job title and any dietary requirements) for the purpose of administering this event.
 Processing is carried out under BUL’s public task and contractual obligations, with explicit consent for any dietary information and optional communication preferences.
 Registration data is collected through Eventbrite, acting as BUL’s data processor.
 BUL will not use your information for marketing unless you give separate consent.
 Data will be retained only as long as necessary and handled in accordance with the University’s Data Protection & Information Access Policy.
 For further information or to exercise your rights under UK GDPR, contact data-protection@brunel.ac.uk.